Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-It is then rather straightforward to compute the Feynman propagator.
-For a field of integral spin \(s\), the propagator is\footnote{This is essentially (6.2.2) in \cite{Miyamoto2011}, but we omit the coefficient of \(-i\) to more closely reflect the conventions in \cite{Freedman2013}.
+Now, for a field of integral spin \(s\), the propagator is\footnote{This is essentially (6.2.2) in \cite{Miyamoto2011}, but we omit the coefficient of \(-i\) to more closely reflect the conventions in \cite{Freedman2013}.
 There can also be an additional function of momentum added to the expression for the propagator; see (6.2.1) of \cite{Miyamoto2011} or (73) of \cite{Huang2005}.
 We follow \cite{Miyamoto2011} and assume this added function is zero.
-One might argue that we are abusing notation by calling the factor multiplying the projection operator in \eqref{int_spin_prop} ``\(\hat{\square}^{-1}\)"; one could perhaps attempt to view this rigorously as a limit of masslessness (although this is not quite the massless expression), but this level of rigor is superfluous, and the symbolic algebra procedures are simpler without a separate treatment of this factor. }
+One might argue that we are abusing notation by calling the factor multiplying the projection operator in \eqref{int_spin_prop} ``\(\hat{\square}^{-1}\)''; one could perhaps attempt to view this rigorously as a limit of masslessness (although this is not quite the massless expression), but this level of rigor is superfluous, and the symbolic algebra procedures are simpler without a separate treatment of this factor. }

-For a field of half-integer spin \(s\), the propagator is\footnote{This corresponds to (6.2.4) of \cite{Miyamoto2011}, which again assumes no added function of momentum.}
+while for a field of half-integer spin \(s\), the propagator is\footnote{This corresponds to (6.2.4) of \cite{Miyamoto2011}, which again assumes no added function of momentum.}

-The function ``SymProp" uses the equations above to compute the Feynman propagator.
-In particular, the function takes the spin (and the usual gamma-matrix substitution parameter) as input, and it records the appropriate expression among \eqref{int_spin_prop}, \eqref{half_int_spin_prop}.
-The program then decomposes the projection operator appearing in the expression into spin-\(1\) projection operators using the substitution rule from ``SymProjDecomp," after which it applies \eqref{spin_1_proj} and evaluates to leave an expression purely in terms of Kronecker deltas, gamma matrices, and momentum parameters.
-Next, the function ``SubstituteKleinGordon" is called, which cleans up all instances of \(\hat{\square}^{-1} k^2\), and the propagator is returned.
-This procedure is detailed in Algorithm \ref{alg:symprop}.
+The algorithm ``SymProp'' (see Algorithm \ref{alg:symprop}) computes the Feynman propagator via the foregoing equations, applying ``SymProjDecomp'' to reduce to spin-\(1\) projection operators and then \eqref{spin_1_proj} to reduce to Kronecker deltas, momentum parameters, and d'Alembert operators.
+Note the suppressed subprocedure ``SubstituteKleinGordon,'' which cleans up all instances of \(\hat{\square}^{-1} k^2\).

-To give a use example, the code below computes the Feynman propagator for a spin-\(2\) particle, e.g., a graviton.\footnote{This seemed to the authors the most interesting demonstration within the ambient domain, supergravity, of our work.
+As an example, the code below computes the Feynman propagator for a spin-\(2\) particle, e.g., a graviton,\footnote{This seemed to the authors the most interesting demonstration within the ambient domain, supergravity, of our work.
 We will otherwise not be making much use of bosonic propagators.}

-The result is\footnote{Note that the momentum-space inverse d'Alembert operator \(\hat{\square}^{-1}\) is represented in the code output by the text \mintinline{python}{KleinGordon}.}